loonloon/Notes/UDM-Apache-Kafka-Series-Learn Apache Kafka-for-Beginners-v3.md

 ![image](https://github.com/user-attachments/assets/bfd41543-db44-412a-a39f-2372e9f67600)

 * Creating a Kafka topic with 1 partition ensures message order but limits scalability for both producers and consumers due to the lack of parallelism
+* In Kafka, messages are ordered within each partition, but there is no guaranteed order across different partitions
 ---